abhidipbhattacharyya/abhidipbhattacharyya.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: I enjoy teaching and communication with students.
+description: I enjoy teaching and communicating with students.
 At CU Boulder I actively take part in teaching.
-I involed in pedagogy in with role.
-Here is a brief summary of my teaching.
+I involed in pedagogy in different role.
+Here is a brief summary of my teaching experiences.
 nav: true
 nav_order: 6
 ---